In this post

 Of course it is not new, in other manufacturers you will find similar functions, but where Polar has won the battle is in the representation it makes on its platform.

 And finally the two new features you just added, Sleep Plus Stages and Nightly RechargeThe data collected during the sleep (which is a lot, but again represents a very easy to understand) will give you a recommendation for the next training, of course together with what we already have from Training Load Pro.

 In other words, these are not individual metrics, they are all linked together to show an overview of your entire training.

 Where there is a unique feature to the Polar Vantage V is in the power measurement.
 It is the first (and only) watch that is able to display and record the running power completely autonomously, without the use of any external accessories.

 Yes, it is an estimate and it is not comparable with the data we can obtain from other methods, but it is equally true that in many phases of your training or in races with slopes it will help you.

 You can see in this training series how the power measurement is a completely instantaneous value, unlike the heart rate which takes much longer to reach the levels for that interval.

 On top of all this there is the great range offered by both models or the new Polar Precision Prime optical pulse sensor.
 And this is just a quick example, so I recommend you take a look at the full test I made of the VantageThis is not only so that you can see what they have to offer, but also so that you can decide which one will best suit your training.

 And to see what the new features that are already or will come, you have the corresponding section in the Ignite Polar analysis.

-If you're thinking of upgrading your Polar M400 or M430 to a newer model, or want to try something new by switching to Polar, this is a good opportunity to do so because both models are available at minimal cost.
+If you are thinking of renewing your Polar M400 or M430 for a more current model of the brand, or you want to try something new by switching to Polar, this is a good opportunity to do so because both models are at historic low prices.